 It’s not always an easy task finding the right bike to satisfy your cycling needs.

 If you’re a commuter, narrowing the range of bikes down may not make it any simpler to decide.
-It can depend on what sort of path you cycle on to work, the sort of distance you need to travel, or merely just personal taste.
+However, there is no one-size-fits-all for what the “best commuter bike” is.

 Best for cycling on: Pavement or tarmac surfaces.

 Road bikes are a great choice for commuting because of how quickly they cover ground.

 They are generally lighter with thinner tyres and lightweight dropped handlebars which curve downwards to help you reach top speed by using as little energy as possible.